tamc/how-much-is/README.md

 Adding or editing units
 =======================

-Edit [units.tsv][units.tsv] to add a new unit.
+Edit [units.tsv](units.tsv) to add a new unit.
 It is easiest to edit this file in a spreadsheet program.
-Once edited, either email the new copy to me at tom@counsell.org or, if you know how, use github to [fork and pull][https://help.github.com/articles/using-pull-requests].
+Once edited, either email the new copy to me at tom@counsell.org or, if you know how, use github to [fork and pull](https://help.github.com/articles/using-pull-requests).

 The file has one row per unit.
 By unit we mean suffix that might be added to a number.
 So kilograms and grams get separate rows.